 This is how a society like ours, founded on liberalism, quickly had its radical liberalism defanged.
 Thomas Paine, in a short period of time, went from revolutionary hero to social pariah and political outcast.
 He didn’t fit into the reactionary scheme of the new centralized establishment.
 Even to this day, the political right goes on trying to co-opt the label of liberalism, despite the absurdity in calling themselves classical liberals.
 Now a radical progressive and social democrat like Paine was a classical liberal, but he was largely written out of the history books for almost two centuries.

-This wouldn’t necessarily mean much if not for the consistent pattern that can be seen across the centuries.
+We on the political left struggle against enforced ignorance and amnesia.
+This wouldn’t necessarily mean much if these were isolated incidents but that is not the case.
+The consistent pattern of rhetorical manipulation and ideological game-playing can be seen across the centuries and it has a lasting impact on the entire society, distorting everything and destroying any hope of a free and healthy society.
 It’s clearly significant in what it says about the modern political right and the consequences it has for the political left.
 The lesson is this.
 Never take them at their word.
 And never fight on their terms.
 Labels do matter.
+In language, there is immense power, to be used for good or ill.

 It’s amazing the abilities some species have.
 But that brings up a question.
 If they are such an advantage, why doesn’t every species have equally amazing abilities?
 This particularly comes to mind with perceptual abilities.